Aadamgaming/Desktop-Assistant/README.md

 # Desktop-Assistant
-A ChatGPT Voice Assistant for Windows, Linux, and MacOS.
+A ChatGPT Voice Assistant for Windows, Linux, and MacOS (Maybe even IOS and Android).
 You can talk to it with your microphone and it can talk back to you.
 # REQUIRMENTS
 - Python